ecmwf-projects/cads-messages/contents/sis/2025-04-17-known-issues-sis-water-level-change-timeseries-cmip6.md

 live: true
 ---

 A new version has been added requiring a change to the download form.
-Users are advised that API requests will need to be updated to reflect the change.
-For more information regarding the version update, please see the known issues under the Documentation tab.
+Users are advised that CDS API requests will need to be updated to accommodate this change.
+Please see the known issues under the Documentation tab for more information regarding the version update.